goru001/inltk/README.md

 pip install inltk
 ```

-iNLTK runs on CPU and NOT on GPU, as is the desired behaviour for most
+iNLTK runs on CPU, as is the desired behaviour for most
 of the Deep Learning models in production.

 The first command above will install pytorch-cpu, which, as the name suggests,